yugan91sh/curator/release/HOW-TO-RELEASE.md

 So far the pom.xml has been configured with Kyligence nexus server.

+Then remember to run `mvn clean install -DskipTests` to compile the code

 ## III.
 Update project-version to Snapshot

 This step is **OPTIONAL**.